sebfisch/java-fun/content/docs/streams/practice.md

 # Streams in Practice

-We now discuss a small command line application demonstrating how streams help solving problems in practice.
+We now discuss a command line application demonstrating how streams help solving problems in practice.

 ## Implementing source file search